yoanie/snailgame/README.md

 - Move around | W, A, S and D or Arrow keys
 - Escape | Pause game

-- Pick up item | Left-click in the "item" cursor state
+- Pick up item | Left-click in the "item" cursor state on item when in reach
+- Combine item on ground with currenly selected item | Right-click in the "normal" cursor state on corresponding item on ground when in reach
-- Drop currently selected item | Right-click in the "item" cursor state
+- Drop currently selected item | Right-click in the "item" cursor state on valid floor tile when in reach
-- Combine item on ground with currenly selected item | Left-click in the "normal" cursor state
+- Swing item | Left-click in the "normal" cursor state in the air
-- Climb up or down | Right-click in the "normal" cursor state
+- Climb up or down | Right-click in the "normal" cursor state on valid elevation tile when in reach